 To better understand the spread of COVID-19 variants in Wisconsin, the Wisconsin State Laboratory of Hygiene sequences wastewater samples across the state.
-This project is a collaboration between the Wisconsin Department of Health Services (WI DHS), the Wisconsin State Laboratory of Hygiene (WSLH), and the University of Wisconsin-Milwaukee (UWM).
+This project is a collaboration between the Wisconsin Department of Health Services (WI DHS), the Wisconsin State Laboratory of Hygiene (WSLH), the University of Wisconsin-Milwaukee (UWM), and the Milwaukee Health Department (MHD).
 It is funded by the Centers for Disease Control and Prevention (CDC).

 Traditional surveillance methods for COVID-19 generally rely on positive test results from a clinic or a pharmacy.
 However, as the pandemic has progressed, fewer people have been getting tested, and more are relying on at-home COVID-19 test kits.
 Since the results of at-home COVID-19 tests are usually not reported, it has become hard for public health authorities to understand the spread of COVID-19 in a community.
 By using wastewater surveillance, we can better track the spread of COVID-19, regardless of whether people have symptoms or get tested.
 Sampling wastewater also allows us to monitor all households and businesses in a sewage district, resulting in a representative snapshot of the whole community.